Gladys Knight & the Pips: Early success (1961–1965)

-The group developed a reputation for exciting and polished live performances, that enabled them to work even without the benefit of best-selling records.
+The group developed a reputation for exciting and polished live performances, that enabled them to work even without the benefit of bestselling records.
 Choreographer Atkins designed "fast-stepping" dance routines that became a signature of the Pips' stage presentation; Atkins later described his working and personal relationship with the group in his autobiography, Class Act: The Jazz Life of Choreographer Cholly Atkins: "The one thing that I was pleased about was a stipulation in my contract that allowed me to keep working with Gladys Knight & the Pips as personal clients even though I would be an employee of Motown Records.
 To tell the truth, Gordy wasn't too happy about it at first, but this is something that I would not compromise under any circumstances.
 By that time, Gladys and the guys were like my own children!"